-Entering any job market can be particularly tough, but there are things that college students can do to better ensure their success once they get their diploma.
+Internships and co-op positions can help college students gain experience and get a leg up on their employment competitors.
+Entering any job market can be particularly tough, but taking part in one of these programs can help to better ensure their success once they get their diploma.

 The Difference Between Internships and Co-Ops

 Internships are usually for one semester or over the summer and can be paid or unpaid depending on the employer.
 Often students will do more than one internship throughout their college career so that they can try out a couple of different fields or positions and compare them to see which one they like best.

 Generally, co-ops last for more than one semester.
 Students might take classes in the fall and then work for the company during the spring semester.
 This rotation can sometimes go on for more than one year.